-John Acs is no stranger to medical procedures or their side effects.
-After one procedure left him nearly blind and another left him “clicking” when he walked, he takes his health seriously.
+John Acs is no stranger to medical procedures or their side effects and he takes his health seriously.
 When John was diagnosed with prostate cancer, he knew that his course of treatment was not a decision to be taken lightly.
 He saw several specialists and joined a support group for men with prostate cancer, listening to all the advice he could find before eventually electing to undergo proton therapy.

 Although John hoped to be treated for his cancer, he didn’t expect to find some of his best friends along the way.
 A true believer in laughter as the best medicine, John was determined to do all that he could to comfort his fellow patients, even providing a “joke of the day” at every treatment.